alan89251/BookInfoImporter/README.md

 2. How to run

-    2.1 Run the create_table_books.sql to create the table in database
+    2.1 Run the script/create_table_books.sql to create the table in database

     2.2 Set the ConnectionString in appsettings.json